 - In the Jurassic Park pinball, the "Spitter Attack" mode has Nedry attacked by a Spitter dinosaur.

-- The Asian Mist is a move in which a wrestler puts a liquid in their mouth either before or during a match and spray-spits it into their opponent's eyes.
+- Brought to the business by the Great Kabuki, The Asian Mist (known as the poison fog in Japan) is a move in which a wrestler puts a liquid in their mouth either before or during a match and spray-spits it into their opponent's eyes.
 It's notable that this is based on a practice in some actual martial arts, where the liquid would be based on some spicy food that is tolerable in the mouth but not in the eyes.
 Many wrestlers who use it make a show of rubbing their throat before spitting the liquid, as if it is a venom extracted from some secret, extra gland.

 - In Warhammer the Trolls have stomach acid strong enough to dissolve stone and steel, and will not hesitate to "pre-digest" you in battle.
 Most Trolls use this as a melee attack, which seems reasonable; then there's the Troll King, whose attack has the same range as a throwing axe.
 Projectile vomit, anyone?

 - Many Tyranids sport bio-plasma attacks, which are basically vomiting hellfire.

 - Some Daemons and Daemonhosts literally vomit hellfire.
 And if the Deamons are aligned to Nurgle, they just vomit.
 Of course their vomit is highly corrosive and will probably infect you with every nasty disease know to man (and a few we missed), but in the end of the day you died because a Daemon puked on you.

 - Ork Weirdboyz sometimes do this, vomiting a stream of pure orky psionic energy that makes Your Head A Splode.